4.9 rating based on 350+ reviews

 3. Make sure you plan the right timing & duration of the session and use this to your advantage

-Time is a valuable variable in every negotiation: try to determine if the person/company you are negotiating with, is more, or less eager for a deal than you.
+Time is a valuable variable in every negotiation: try to determine if the person/company you are negotiating with is more or less eager for a deal than you.
 If more eager?
-Slower your speed of response.
-If the other way around: faster your speed of response.
+Slow down your speed of response.
+If the other way around, the faster your speed of response is.

 4. Prepare flinches and make sure you use them during the session(s)